daviddmc/SPECT-recon/README.md

 # SPECT-recon
-SPECT reconstruction, a coursework for Instrument and method in nuclear medicien
+SPECT reconstruction, a coursework for Instruments and Methods in Nuclear Medicine